 Confidentiality (or anonymity) requirements linked to criminalisation of personal choices and lifestyles, disclosure of socially disapproved behaviours, diagnoses to closed ones and social institutions.

 Comprehensive CLM of service quality should consider all of these aspects.
-It is important to address each of them specifically in client satisfaction surveys or other data collection methods, so that each of the significant aspects is measured separately.
-This will help in identifying where exactly the improvements are required and in designing follow-up technical assistance to providers or other remedial action.
+It is important to address each of them in client satisfaction surveys or other data collection methods so that each significant aspect is measured separately.
+This will help identify where exactly improvements are required and in designing follow-up technical assistance for providers or other remedial action.

 Another aspect to measure is the employment of peers by service delivery organisations.
-There are many service delivery functions that can only be successfully performed by peers or can be significantly improved with employment of peers.
-Examples of functions that can only be effectively performed by peers or people with extensive personal experience of belonging to the community are:
+Many service delivery functions can only be performed successfully by peers or can be improved significantly with the employment of peers.
+Examples of functions that can only be performed effectively by peers or people with extensive personal experience of belonging to the community are:

 Outreach

-Delivery of psychological/emotional support
+Delivery of psychological andemotional support

 Service marketing and client education (e.g., treatment literacy from beneficiary perspective)